 The witnesses, and celebrant all sign.

-As the community that surrounds Parker and August .
-We ask you all to affirm that you will support and help them face challenges to build bridges of commitment.
-And to remember the excitement they felt at their first encounter, so that Parker and August fall in love time and time again with each other.
+As the community and gathered family and friends of Parker and August, will you join me in supporting them as they face challenges to build bridges of commitment?
+And to remember the excitement Parker and August felt at their first encounter, let them fall in love time and time again with each other.

 Please respond by saying “YES, WE DO”!